RocketSoftware/uniface-ux/README.md

 - Open a command prompt;
 - Navigate to the directory where you want to set up your local UX Widgets project;
 - Clone the project by the command: ```git clone https://github.com/RocketSoftware/uniface-ux```;
-- Optionally, you can checkout a specific tag of older version from this repo;
+- Optionally, you can checkout a specific tag of older version from this repository;
-- Run command: ```npm install```,
+- Run the command: ```npm install```,
+- Run the command: \npm install,
   This will install all nessesary npm packages;

 ## How to build bundles

-- Open a command prompt in your top folder ux-widgets of your local UX Widgets repo;
+- Open a command prompt in your top folder ux-widgets of your local UX Widgets repository;
 - Run command: ```npm run build```,
-  This will build the bundles for production mode in dist folder, including:
+  This will build the bundles for production mode in the dist folder, including:
     - unifaceux.min.js, minimized unifaceux JavaScript bundle file
     - unifaceux.min.css, minimized UnifaceUX CSS bundle file
-    - *.woff, Icon image file
+    - *.woff, icon font file

 ### Other commands for builds
 - Run command: ```npm run lint```,
-  This will run JavaScript lint for several sources;
+  This will run JavaScript lint for several sources.
 - Run command: ```npm run build:dev```,
-  This will build the bundles for development mode, including source map for easier debugging;
+  This will build the bundles for development mode, including source map for easier debugging.
 - Run command: ```npm run serve:dev```,
-  This will start a web server with a dynamic development bundles;
+  This will start a web server with a dynamic development bundles.
 - Run command: ```npm run watch```,
   This will build the bundles for development mode and watch for source changes.